sandesh-rai/gmbn-home-mobile/README.md

-## Getting Started - GMBN Home Page for Mobile (Infinite Scrolling feature)
+## Getting Started - Simple Implementation of Infinite Scrolling for web app with Vue

 ### Prerequisites